marazmiki/s3-parse-url/docs/source/examples.rst

 Warning!

-You should use quote if your password contains special characters
+If your password contains special chars like %or /, you should quote it manually to %25 and %25 respectively.
+Feel free to use this handy snippet to get a safe (i.e. quoted) password.
 Example:

 .. code::